OmpalYadav/DSA-with-Cpp-Js/Pattern_02/README.md

 Patterns are the **best way to sharpen logic** and build a **strong problem-solving base**.
 Here, I’ve solved **15–20 questions per topic**, covering **all levels — from beginner-friendly basics to advanced concepts**.

 ---

+## ✅ Progress & What's Included

+I have completed **50+ pattern problems** spanning all difficulty levels.
+This includes classic and creative patterns such as **butterfly, mirror, pyramid, hollow shapes, diamond, Pascal-style**, and many more.
+Each solution includes the **C++ code and the expected output**, so you can learn both the logic and the result step‑by‑step.

+If you need any help or want explanations for specific patterns, feel free to contact me at: **[ompalyadav.dev@gmail.com](mailto:ompalyadav.dev@gmail.com)**

+---